ShuaCoronel/7OOP/README.md

 ![Banner](Customizations/github-header-banner.png)

 # **7OOP**
 ---

-<small>My pain and sufferings in subject OOP: It contains all the activities and projects I've made! :)<small>
+<small>My pain and sufferings in subject OOP: It contains all the activities and projects I've made! :)</small>

 ---
 ### ABOUT ME :hear_no_evil:
-<small>My name is Joshua, I am not the brightest student and tend to be quite *pessimistic*, but I will struggle with all my might to earn my keep.<small>
+<small>My name is Joshua, I am not the brightest student and tend to be quite *pessimistic*, but I will struggle with all my might to earn my keep.</small>
-<small>I just.... lose hope sometimes! <small>
+<small>I just.... lose hope sometimes! </small>

 ***